acdh-oeaw/VELD_spec/README.md

 invalid:

-It's neither a scalar nor a list of scalars, but a mapping
+is neither a scalar nor a list of scalars, but a mapping

 ```
 root: